sanworks/Bpod_Wiki/docs/serial-interfaces/rotary-encoder-module-serial-interface.md

     - for (each threshold between 0 and nThresholds)
         - thresholdTimes (32-bit unsigned integer): Time for thresholdType1 (unit = increments of 100 microseconds)
 - '**W**' (ASCII 87): **Set wrap point (number of tics in a half-rotation)**.
 'W' (byte 0) is followed by:
-    - Bytes 1-2: a 16-bit signed integer indicating the wrapPoint.
+    - Bytes 1-2: a 16-bit signed integer indicating the wrap point.
-        - units = rotary encoder tics (512 / half rotation).
+        - units = rotary encoder positions.
         - wrapPoint is the point at which the lowest permissible negative position is wrapped to the highest permissible positive position.
-                - At 512 (default), position wraps from -512 to +512 (for a total of 1024 tics per rotation).
+        - If set to 512 (default), position wraps from -512 to +512 (for a total of 1024 tics per rotation).
-                - At 1024, two full rotations are required in either direction to wrap the current position (i.e. positions between -1024 and +1024 are permissible).
+        - IF set to 1024, two full rotations are required in either direction to wrap the current position (i.e. positions between -1024 and +1024 are permissible).
         - wrapPoint can be used to allow thresholds more distant than 1 rotation away from the start point (position 0).
+    - The rotary encoder module returns a byte (1) to confirm that it has finished setting the wrap point.
+- '**M**' (ASCII 87): **Set wrap mode (signed or unsigned position boundaries of a full rotation)**.
+'M' (byte 0) is followed by:
+    - Byte 1: a byte encoding the wrap mode:
+        - 0: bipolar (positions can be negative, return to -1*wrapPoint after a full rotation)
+        - 1: unipolar (positions are always positive, return to 0 after a full rotation)
-    - The rotary encoder module returns a byte (1) to confirm that it has finished setting the wrapPoint.
+    - The rotary encoder module returns a byte (1) to confirm that it has finished setting the wrap mode.
 - '**I**' (ASCII 73):one:: **Set 1-character prefix for module output stream**.
 'I' (byte 0) is followed by:
     - prefix (1 byte): a prefix-byte sent before each 16-bit position in the output data stream
         - The prefix should match the data format expected by the receiving module